ACentauri Solar Racing: Race history

-World Solar Challenge 2023
+2023 World Solar Challenge

-In its debut race, the aCentauri team successfully completed the Bridgestone World Solar Challenge, finishing 12th overall.
-They covered the 3,022-kilometre route from Darwin to Adelaide in six days, with an official race time of 49 hours, 3 minutes, and 38 seconds.
-As the final team to cross the finish line within the official time limit, their performance marked a notable debut for a first-time team.
+The team finished 12th in its debut at the 2023 Bridgestone World Solar Challenge, covering the 3022 km route from Darwin to Adelaide in six days with an official race time of 49 hours, 3 minutes and 38 seconds.
+It was the last team to reach the finish within the official time limit. pv magazine covered the team's debut, highlighting the car's monocrystalline silicon cells and lightweight composite construction.

-PV Magazine reported on the team’s debut, noting the car’s use of monocrystalline silicon solar panels and lightweight composite materials.
-The article described the Bridgestone World Solar Challenge as a major international solar car race and noted the team's engineering adaptations to Australian conditions.

-24 hours iLumen European Solar Challenge 2024
+2024 iLumen European Solar Challenge

-From September 18 to 22, 2024, the team participated in the iESC at Circuit Zolder in Belgium with their solar race car Aletsch.
-Over the course of the 24-hour race, Aletsch completed 163 laps of the 4.011 km circuit, covering a total distance of 654 km.
-The fastest lap was recorded at 4 minutes, 28.66 seconds.
-Overall, the team finished in 13th place among the participants.
+From 18 to 22 September 2024, the team raced Aletsch at the iLumen European Solar Challenge at Circuit Zolder in Belgium.
+Over the 24-hour race the car completed 163 laps of the 4.011 km circuit, a total of about 654 km, with a fastest lap of 4:28.66.
+The team finished 13th.